ionq-samples/getting-started/README.md

 pip install -r requirements.txt
 ```

 Most importantly, you'll need an IonQ API key to run computations on IonQ quantum computers.
-You can obtain it from <https://cloud.ionq.com/settings/keys>.
+You can obtain it from <https://cloud.ionq.com/settings/keys> and set it by running `export IONQ_API_KEY=your_api_key_here`.

 ## Usage